Ethics

 Rules, including ethical rules, can be fair, unfair, or somewhere in between, and there will usually be room for reasonable people to debate that.
 Then the next issue is how those rules are enforced, and whether that is fair or not.
 Again, reasonable people will debate this as well.
 The goal is fair and reasonable rules, interpreted and enforced reasonably.

-One thing to consider is that unethical people will not have much hesitancy to falsely accuse others of violations.
+One thing to consider is that unethical people will be quick to falsely accuse others of violations.

 Conclusion